 "They wanted to make sure that this was the only place of seizure focus, so after another week on the ventilator, she underwent a larger surgery, this time in a two-part process," Christina says.

 It was during that surgery that Grace's neurosurgeons discovered there were more areas of her brain that were affected than originally thought.
-That meant Grace would need even more surgeries to ensure her seizures were stopped for good.
+That meant Grace would need more surgeries to remove all of the abnormal tissue and ensure her seizures stopped for good.

 All told, young Grace would have a total of six separate brain surgeries at Mayo Clinic.
 And while each one came with its own brand of complexity and uncertainty, taken together, they've helped Grace become a happy, healthy and seizure-free five-year-old.
 A five-year-old who, among other things, loves playing outside, going to zoos, eating vanilla ice cream and playing games on her iPad.

 Grace also recently participated in her first play, graduated from preschool, and is preparing to start kindergarten this fall — just like other kids her age.
 For that, her parents couldn't be more thankful.